Simplifying Life Insurance in India

 Investors can choose immediate annuities, where payouts start right away, or deferred annuities, where payouts begin later.
 This flexibility allows retirees to plan according to their financial timeline.
 It ensures that income is available when it is most needed.Safety and IRDAI Regulation

 Annuities in India are regulated by the Insurance Regulatory and Development Authority of India (IRDAI).
 This oversight ensures transparency, safety, and protection for investors.
-It adds credibility and trust to annuity products.What are the Drawbacks of Annuities in India?
+It adds credibility and trust to annuity products.How Annuity Income Works in Practice?

 Lower Returns Compared to Market Investments